-After the boneless skinless chicken thighs are cooked and removed, you want to scrape the bottom of the pan to get these amazing crunchies out.
+Remove the boneless chicken thighs and set aside.
+You want to scrape the bottom of the pan to get these amazing crunchies out.
 This is where it is best to have cast iron because you can scrape them with a spoon without ruining your pan.
 With stainless steel, use a wood spoon so you do not put scratches in your pan.
 Do not scrape a non stick pan.

 Frequently asked questions